Yewx0310/DucDiff/README.md

-# This repository is for DucDiff.
+# This repository is for the paper __DucDiff: Dual-consistent Diffusion for Uncertainty-aware Information Diffusion Prediction__.

-We have given the main implementation code.